diana-moreno/eat-the-world/README.md

 Once installed the VPN, the project can be opened here https://diana-moreno.github.io/eat-the-world/.

-Otherside, to run the game in local, I have included Serve, a local server from an NPM library.
+Otherside, to run it in local, I have included Serve, a local server from an NPM library.

 - Install Node.js at the terminal if you haven't yet (https://nodejs.org/es/).
 Commands for Ubuntu: